 Active head restraints move up and forward in a rear crash to cradle the head and absorb energy in an effort to mitigate whiplash injury.

 Mostly used as a parking aid by providing a bumper-level view aft, a backup camera can also assist with spotting a child or pedestrian concealed in the blind zone immediately behind the vehicle.
 A recommended convenience, this is a safety feature whose value is made apparent every time you drive.
-(See our blind spot measurements on vehicles.)
+(See our blind spot measurements on previous vehicles not equipped with a camera.)